Unlike masonry, Trex Composite Fencing:

 HAS THE NATURAL LOOK OF WOOD

-Unlike a masonry wall, Trex Fencing has the natural look and feel of wood that is warm and inviting.
+In a battle of Trex Fencing vs. masonry, Trex Fencing wins on aesthetics hands down.
+Trex has the natural look and feel of wood that is warm and inviting.
 A typical masonry wall can look cold and foreboding and is anything but warm and inviting.
 Trex Fencing enhances your landscape rather than detracts from it.

 DOES NOT NEED PAINTING

 Unlike a typical masonry wall, Trex Composite Fencing does not need a coat of paint to look great.
 Trex unique blend of wood and plastic fiber is pigmented throughout the product and never needs painting or staining.
 Trex Composite Fencing is available is 3 natural colors that stay looking great.
 This saves you not only money but also time to do whatever else you want to do on the weekend besides painting.

 When comparing Trex Fencing vs. masonry, Trex is not prone to cracking when settling occurs.
 Even the best built masonry walls which require a large and deep concrete footing with rebar are prone to cracking.
 Overtime movement occurs caused from settling, contraction and expansion, freezing and or severe temperature changes.
 This movement that occurs during these instances will cause cracking.
 Trex Fencing posts come in a wide variety of lengths so that you are assured that you have plenty of length to get the depth that you need to limit the possibility of settling.
 Trex is also formulated with a wood, plastic composite that is not prone to cracking.